namshi/coding-standards/php.md

 - It is RECOMMENDED to add doc-block typehints in the code where type of the object is not obvious or to make a hint for IDE

 - Method arguments MAY be placed on different lines.
-More than one argument MAY take place in one line in this case (one argument per line is not enforced)
+More than one argument MAY take place in one line in this case (one argument per line is not enforced and often less readable)

-- Lines SHOULD be 120 characters or less
+- Lines SHOULD NOT be more than 120 characters in width

-- Exclamation mark in (negating operator) MUST be prepended and followed with one whitespace
+- Exclamation mark (negating operator) MUST be prepended and followed with one whitespace

 - Cast operator (f.e. `(int)`) MUST NOT be followed by whitespace